 The paint layer is stripped by the sharp edges and corners of the plastic shot cutting and impacting the surface.
 This provides an efficient way to remove paint.

 Plastic shot paint removal has several advantages, such as being non-damaging to the substrate or coating due to the plastic shot having a hardness that is higher than the paint layer but lower than the substrate or coating and anodized surface layer.
 This also provides a clean surface for the new paint layer, improving its adhesion.
 Additionally, the plastic pellets can be recycled and easily separated from the peeled paint layer.

 5. Air flame supersonic sand blasting and shot blasting

-The particle size shall be determined according to the required surface roughness.
-Commonly used sand grains include corundum sand (alumina), silica sand, silicon carbide, emery, etc.
+The sand used for sand blasting should have high hardness, density, crushing resistance, and low dust content.
+The particle size should be determined based on the required surface roughness.
+Commonly used sand grains include corundum sand (alumina), silica sand, silicon carbide, and emery.

 Supersonic surface shot peening is a process in which supersonic projectiles are sprayed onto the surface of the workpiece, causing plastic deformation on the surface and forming a strengthening layer of a certain thickness.